Down Texas Way

 Down Texas Way is a 1942 American Western film directed by Howard Bretherton and written by Adele Buffington.
-This is the sixth film in Monogram Pictures' Rough Riders series, and stars Buck Jones as Marshal Buck Roberts, Tim McCoy as Marshal Tim McCall and Raymond Hatton as Marshal Sandy Hopkins, with Luana Walters, Dave O'Brien and Lois Austin.
+This is the sixth film in Monogram Pictures' Rough Riders film series, and stars Buck Jones as Marshal Buck Roberts, Tim McCoy as Marshal Tim McCall and Raymond Hatton as Marshal Sandy Hopkins, with Luana Walters, Dave O'Brien and Lois Austin.
 The film was released on May 22, 1942, by Monogram Pictures.
-It was the sixth of the studio's Rough Riders film series.